About Josephine Korchmaros, Ph.D.

 - process, outcome, and cost evaluation

-National Cross-Site Evaluation of Juvenile Drug Court and Reclaiming Futures
+National Cross-site Evaluation of Juvenile Drug Courts

-i-Team: A Treatment Systems Approach for Homeless LGBTQ Youth
+i-TEAM: A Treatment Systems Approach for Homeless LGBTQ Youth

 The Status of Women in Southern Arizona: Indicators of Equity and Opportunity

-The Eon Project: Capacity Enhancement to Improve and Integrate Culturally Relevant Substance Abuse and HIV/AIDS Services
+Eon: Capacity Enhancement to Improve and Integrate Culturally Relevant Substance Abuse and HIV/AIDS Services